My life is so much richer since having been diagnosed with dementia, and it has been my third greatest gift in my life.

 - Dementia has taught me how to be a Lion!

-For some reason, I needed to remind myself of all of seeing dementia as a gift today…
+For some reason, I needed to remind myself of seeing dementia as a gift today…